notalfredo/notalfredo/README.md

 ### 📡 Howdy!

-My name is Alfredo, I studied Computer Science at the University of Texas at Arlington 23.
+My name is Alfredo, I studied Computer Science at the University of Texas at Arlington I graduated Fall 2023.

 In Computer Science I am particularly interested in
 - Programming language design